 In otherwise healthy people, prolonged fasting (even up to several days) and prolonged strenuous exercise (even after a period of fasting) are unlikely to cause hypoglycemia.

 However, there are several diseases or conditions in which the body fails to maintain adequate levels of glucose in the blood after a period without food (fasting hypoglycemia).
 In people who drink heavily without eating, alcohol can block the formation of glucose in the liver.
-In people with advanced liver disease, such as viral hepatitis, cirrhosis, or cancer, the liver may not be able to store and produce sufficient glucose.
-Infants and children who have an abnormality of the enzyme systems that control glucose use (such as a glycogen storage disease) also may have fasting hypoglycemia.
+In people with advanced liver disease, such as viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In most people, the inflammation begins suddenly... read more , cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
+The scar... read more , or cancer, the liver may not be able to store and produce sufficient glucose.
+Infants and children who have an abnormality of the enzyme systems that control glucose use (such as a glycogen storage disease Glycogen Storage Diseases Glycogen storage diseases are carbohydrate metabolism disorders that occur when there is a defect in the enzymes that are involved in the metabolism of glycogen, often resulting in growth abnormalities... read more ) also may have fasting hypoglycemia.

 Hypoglycemia can occur after a person eats a meal containing a large amount of carbohydrates (reactive hypoglycemia) if the body produces more insulin than is needed.
 However, this type of reaction is rare.
 In some cases, people with normal blood glucose levels experience symptoms that can be confused with hypoglycemia.

-Problems with digestion of some sugars (fructose and galactose) and amino acids (leucine) may also cause hypoglycemia if an affected person eats foods containing those substances.
+Rare problems with metabolism of some sugars (fructose and galactose) and amino acids (leucine) may also cause hypoglycemia if an affected person eats foods containing those substances.